PROSA-Project/prosa/doc/tactics.md

 *To be continued… please help out.*

-## Standard Coq Tactics
+## Standard Rocq Tactics

-Generally speaking, in new code, prefer `ssreflect` tactics over standard Coq tactics whenever possible.
-While the current code base is a mix of classic Coq tactics and `ssreflect` tactics, that's only a historical accident not worth emulating.
+Generally speaking, in new code, prefer `ssreflect` tactics over standard Rocq tactics whenever possible.
+While the current code base is a mix of classic Rocq tactics and `ssreflect` tactics, that's only a historical accident not worth emulating.

 - `lia`: Solves arithmetic goals, including ones with `ssreflect`'s definitions (thanks to the `coq-mathcomp-zify` dependency).